sumithrb/docs-csm/upgrade/prepare_for_upgrade.md

     This release introduces the ability to route customer access traffic to the high-speed network instead of the management network.
 This feature is called the Customer High-speed Network (CHN).
 By default the customer access network (CAN) is routed over the management network.

-    If the CHN is the desired network for customer access, the associated system configuration change should be made before starting the CSM upgrade.  sSe [Enable Customer High Speed Network Routing](../operations/network/management_network/bican_enable.md).
+    If the CHN is the desired network for customer access, the associated system configuration change should be made before starting the CSM upgrade.
+See [Enable Customer High Speed Network Routing](../operations/network/management_network/bican_enable.md).

     This should be completed before the management nodes are upgraded so that the correct HSN IP addresses are allocated and applied during the upgrade.